The Financial Technology Law Review: Portugal

 Financial service providers, including payment institutions and e-money institutions, may carry out fully digitised onboarding of clients, including, as of recently, by using videoconferencing procedures.

 BoP Notice No. 2/2018 allows financial institutions to make use of remote onboarding procedures while complying with the know-your-customer (KYC) requirements set out under the applicable anti-money laundering (AML) framework.
-At present, the admissible remote onboarding procedures under applicable AML law and Notice 2/2018 are videoconferencing and other means of KYC and onboarding procedures carried out by qualified trust service providers (the latter being compliant with the framework set forth under Regulation (EU) No. 910/2014).
+At present, the admissible remote onboarding procedures under applicable AML law and Notice No. 2/2018 are videoconferencing and other means of KYC and onboarding procedures carried out by qualified trust service providers (the latter being compliant with the framework set forth under Regulation (EU) 910/2014).

 Digital markets, payment services and funding

 Both payment and e-money institutions, as well as PISPs and AISPs and the management entities of crowdfunding platforms, are subject to licensing and registry requirements with either the BoP or the CMVM, respectively.
+A new regime has also been created for certain entities that pursue activities involving virtual assets to be registered with the BoP.

 Crowdfunding schemes are gaining some traction.
 There are now six management entities of crowdfunding platforms registered with the CMVM, the majority of which operate in the loan-based platforms sector.
-Further developments may arise in this field following the entry into force of the Regulation on European Crowdfunding Service Providers for Business and as the market develops and market players become more sophisticated and numerous, in which case movements towards the securitisation of loan portfolios originating from such platforms may begin to be noticed in the medium to long term.
+Further developments may arise in this field following the entry into force of the Regulation on European Crowdfunding Service Providers for Business and as the market develops and market players become more sophisticated and numerous, in which case movements towards the securitisation of loan portfolios originating from these platforms may begin to be noticed in the medium to long term.

 Notwithstanding, current securitisation law (Decree Law No. 453/99, as amended) defines which entities may qualify as originators of receivables for securitisation purposes and these are currently limited to the Portuguese state and other public legal persons, credit institutions, financial companies, insurance firms, pension funds and pension fund management companies.
 However, entities that have their accounts of the previous three years legally certified by an auditor registered with the CMVM may also assign loans for securitisation purposes; this may open the door to crowdfunding entities being able to enter into securitisation and other structured finance transactions, which were traditionally reserved to banks and other incumbents.
-Nevertheless, owing to the nature of the entities resorting to crowd-lending platforms for funding, as well as those managing such platforms, we envisage that such a movement towards securitisation may still take some time.
+Nevertheless, owing to the nature of the entities resorting to crowd-lending platforms for funding, as well as those managing the platforms, the movement towards securitisation may still take some time.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

-However, in Portugal the approach in this sector has been to generally exclude cryptocurrencies from being qualified as tender or 'legal currency' and not to issue specific regulation dealing with them.
+However, in Portugal the approach in this sector has been to generally exclude cryptocurrencies from being qualified as tender or 'legal currency' and not to issue specific regulations dealing with them.
 As far back as 2013,3 the BoP issued a clarification under which it considered that Bitcoin cannot be considered secure currency, given that its issuing is carried out by non-regulated and non-supervised entities.
 In addition, the BoP clarified this and stated that users bear all the risk, as there is no fund or protection scheme guaranteeing depositors' or investors' funds.
 This approach closely follows the position of the European Banking Authority (EBA).
 Despite the lack of regulation and supervision, the BoP has indicated that the use of cryptocurrencies is not a forbidden or illegal act.
 Hence, this entity is so far more focused on a preventive and educational approach, by means of alerting to the risks of cryptocurrencies.

 ESMA has identified a number of concerns regarding the current financial regulatory framework as applies to cryptoassets.
 These concerns and 'gaps' fall under two categories: